-A Fund's investments in Senior Loans may be collateralized with one or more of (1) working capital assets, such as accounts receivable and inventory, (2) tangible fixed assets, such as real property, buildings and equipment, (3) intangible assets such as trademarks or patents, or (4) security interests in shares of stock of the borrower or its subsidiaries or affiliates.
+A Fixed Income Fund's investments in Senior Loans may be collateralized with one or more of (1) working capital assets, such as accounts receivable and inventory, (2) tangible fixed assets, such as real property, buildings and equipment, (3) intangible assets such as trademarks or patents, or (4) security interests in shares of stock of the borrower or its subsidiaries or affiliates.
 In the case of loans to a non-public company, the company's shareholders or owners may provide collateral in the form of secured guarantees and/or security interests in assets they own.
-However, the value of the collateral may decline after the Fund buys the Senior Loan, particularly if the collateral consists of equity securities of the borrower or its affiliates.
-If a borrower defaults, insolvency laws may limit the Fund's access to the collateral, or the lenders may be unable to liquidate the collateral.
+However, the value of the collateral may decline after the Fixed Income Fund buys the Senior Loan, particularly if the collateral consists of equity securities of the borrower or its affiliates.
+If a borrower defaults, insolvency laws may limit the Fixed Income Fund's access to the collateral, or the lenders may be unable to liquidate the collateral.
 A bankruptcy court might find that the collateral securing the Senior Loan is invalid or require the borrower to use the collateral to pay other outstanding obligations.
-If the collateral consists of stock of the borrower or its subsidiaries, the stock may lose all of its value in the event of a bankruptcy, which would leave the Fund exposed to greater potential loss.
+If the collateral consists of stock of the borrower or its subsidiaries, the stock may lose all of its value in the event of a bankruptcy, which would leave the Fixed Income Fund exposed to greater potential loss.
 As a result, a collateralized Senior Loan may not be fully collateralized and can decline significantly in value.

-If a borrower defaults on a collateralized Senior Loan, a Fund may receive assets other than cash or securities in full or partial satisfaction of the borrower's obligation under the Senior Loan.
-Those assets may be illiquid, and a Fund might not be able to realize the benefit of the assets for legal, practical or other reasons.
-A Fund might hold those assets until an Adviser determined it was appropriate to dispose of them.
-If the collateral becomes illiquid or loses some or all of its value, the collateral may not be sufficient to protect a Fund in the event of a default of scheduled interest or principal payments.
+If a borrower defaults on a collateralized Senior Loan, a Fixed Income Fund may receive assets other than cash or securities in full or partial satisfaction of the borrower's obligation under the Senior Loan.
+Those assets may be illiquid, and a Fixed Income Fund might not be able to realize the benefit of the assets for legal, practical or other reasons.
+A Fixed Income Fund might hold those assets until the Adviser determined it was appropriate to dispose of them.
+If the collateral becomes illiquid or loses some or all of its value, the collateral may not be sufficient to protect a Fixed Income Fund in the event of a default of scheduled interest or principal payments.

-A Fund can invest in Senior Loans that are not secured.
-If the borrower is unable to pay interest or defaults in the payment of principal, there will be no collateral on which the Fund can foreclose.
+A Fixed Income Fund can invest in Senior Loans that are not secured.
+If the borrower is unable to pay interest or defaults in the payment of principal, there will be no collateral on which the Fixed Income Fund can foreclose.
 Therefore, these loans typically present greater risks than collateralized Senior Loans.

 Due to restrictions on transfers in loan agreements and the nature of the private syndication of Senior Loans including, for example, the lack of publicly-available information, some Senior Loans are not as easily purchased or sold as publicly-traded securities.
-Some Senior Loans and other Fund investments are illiquid, which may make it difficult for the Fund to value them or dispose of them at an acceptable price.
+Some Senior Loans and other Fixed Income Fund investments are illiquid, which may make it difficult for the Fixed Income Fund to value them or dispose of them at an acceptable price.
 Direct investments in Senior Loans and investments in participation interests in or assignments of Senior Loans may be limited.

 Settlement Risk.
-Transactions in many loans settle on a delayed basis, and the Fund may not receive the proceeds from the sale of such loans for a substantial period after the sale.
-As a result, sale proceeds related to the sale of such loans may not be available to make additional investments or to meet the Fund's redemption obligations until potentially a substantial period after the sale of the loans.
+Transactions in many loans settle on a delayed basis, and a Fixed Income Fund may not receive the proceeds from the sale of such loans for a substantial period after the sale.
+As a result, sale proceeds related to the sale of such loans may not be available to make additional investments or to meet the Fixed Income Fund's redemption obligations until potentially a substantial period after the sale of the loans.